Overview

 keySecretId

-provided in your Interceptor configuration and that’s stored in the header of the record, on the backing Kafka.
+provided in your Interceptor configuration and that’s stored in the header of the record, on the backing Kafka. - Decrypt.
+The Interceptor then decrypts the identified data using the retrieved key and the specified encryption algorithm.
+The decrypted data replaces the encrypted data within the message.

 technique to encrypt data.
 Here are some key terms we’ll use: